Wine & Health

 On the other hand, there may be other factors involved that skew the data.
 Moderate alcohol consumption in general has shown to be beneficial to health, so it might not necessarily be just the grapes.
 In addition, perhaps other lifestyle factors or genetics of wine drinkers could be involved in explaining their better health.

 One other important positive aspect of health and wine is the social aspect.
-Wine and other types of alcohol have been instrumental in human history of bonding people together, so drinking with others adds physical and mental health benefits that come with being social.
-Therefore, unhealthy drinking is not only excessive drinking but also drinking alone
+Wine and other types of alcohol have been instrumental in human history of bonding people together and bonding us to nature and the divine, so drinking with others adds physical and mental health benefits that come with being social.
+Therefore, unhealthy drinking is not only excessive drinking but also drinking alone.
+Drinking with food also seems to be better for you than on its own, so drinking with family and friends at a meal seems ideal.
+This is typical in France and Italy, places famous for people eating rich foods and drinking while still staying thin and relatively healthy compared to other countries.

 Lastly, many people think that the sulfites in wines cause headaches, but that is a myth.* It’s most likely the sugar, the tannins, or histamines (allergies).** Sulfites can affect people with asthma and give them digestive issues, but not headaches.
 Moreover, all wines have natural sulfites even if a wine label says no sulfites were added.
 However, many common foods you eat have more sulfites than wine with added sulfites.*** No matter what, it’s important to stay hydrated when drinking wine because alcohol dehydrates you.